MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/FY26 VTD_Demos/DEMO_part1_session3_IRM.md

-# Session 1 - Demo 3 - Implement Insider Risk Management
+# Session 1 - Demo 4 - Create an Insider Risk Management policy

 In this demo, you'll see how an administrator enables insider risk detection and quickly creates a policy to identify potential data exfiltration.
 The demo shows how to turn on the required indicators and use a quick policy to start detecting risky user activity with minimal setup.